ZTF Summer Undergraduate Astronomy Institute

 Subsequent ZTF Undergraduate Institutes

-During the subsequent years, we continued to offer the Institute at Caltech to a mix of students from across the world, combining the summer undergraduate researchers from Pomona’s SURP program with Caltech’s SURF program and with students from India, China, Singapore, and other countries.
-The various institutes each have separate pages and you can learn more about the program from these sites:
+For four more years, we continued to offer the Institute at Caltech to a mix of students from across the world, combining the summer undergraduate researchers from Pomona’s SURP program with Caltech’s SURF program and with students from India, China, Singapore, and other countries.
+The various institutes each had unique personalities and included more diverse students each year.
+The institute was a valuable time for students to reflect on their college experience, their aspirations, and deeper questions about their feelings of belonging in STEM.
+We found that the time spent on field trips and in tours was especially rich for these conversations, and the interpersonal connections were an invaluable part of the student summer research experience.

-2018 ZTF Summer Undergraduate Institute – with Eli Quetin (Pomona) and Nadia Blagorodnova (Caltech) with events in concert with the Carnegie Observatories, and featuring 26 students from across the world.
+2018 ZTF Summer Undergraduate Institute – with Eli Quetin (Pomona) and Nadia Blagorodnova (Caltech), with a collaboration with the summer program at the Carnegie Observatories featuring 26 students from across the world.

 Leave a Reply